Carhenia/MC-Diaries/README.md

 - Adding/Removing Certain Mods
 - Optimisation
 # Terms and conditions
-All files are modifications of .toml, .cfg and .json files provided by the original mods.
+All files are modifications of .toml, .cfg, .properties, .json, .yml or other .txt file formats provided by the original mods.
 All rights belong to the respective mod authors.